rtcharity/resources.eahub.org/content/evaluation_and_strategy/lessons-from-giving-lectures-and-career-workshops-in-the-netherlands.md

 ---
-title: Lessons from giving lectures and career workshops in the Netherlands
+title: Lessons from Giving Lectures and Career Workshops in the Netherlands
 date: 2018-11-22T19:48:23.212Z
 description: >-
-  For the past 2 years I've been giving EA (career) workshops and lectures in the Netherlands as a part of the EA the Netherlands team.
+  For the past 2 years I've been giving EA (career) workshops and lectures in the Netherlands as a part of the EA Netherlands team.
 My main focus was to learn as much as possible.
-I currently am a teacher in high school and also still give some non EA workshops professionally.
+I currently am a teacher in a high school and also give some non-EA workshops professionally.
 illustration: /img/hubchairshadow.png
 author: Alje
-block: true
 originalPublicationURL: >-
   https://forum.effectivealtruism.org/posts/BMLXJ25jz4R3TBXNu/lessons-from-giving-lectures-and-career-workshops-in-the
+block: true
 license:
   - name: Creative Commons Attribution-ShareAlike 3.0
     url: 'https://creativecommons.org/licenses/by-sa/3.0/legalcode'
 relatedArticles:
   - {}
 ---
-  Feel free to comment on or add suggest changes to this document.
-If you have something which might turn into a conversation or discussion I think the best place for that is the EA forum post (link).
+Feel free to comment on or suggest changes to this document.
+If you have something which might turn into a conversation or discussion, I think the best place for that is the EA forum [post](https://forum.effectivealtruism.org/posts/BMLXJ25jz4R3TBXNu/lessons-from-giving-lectures-and-career-workshops-in-the).

-Lessons from giving lectures and career workshops in the Netherlands
+# Lessons from giving lectures and career workshops in the Netherlands

-1. Introduction
+## 1. Introduction

 The goal of this post is to share my experiences giving EA career workshops and general EA lectures.
 Both the good ones and the bad ones.
 I won’t focus on how to give good workshops in general and won’t focus on the marketing.
-I won’t focus on the content of the workshop (the what) but will focus on the format (the how) of the workshop, for ideas on the content you can visit 80000hours.org.
+I won’t focus on the content of the workshop (the what) but will focus on the format (the how) of the workshop, for ideas on the content you can visit [80000hours.org](https://80000hours.org/).
 I aim for this to be a very small encyclopedia with ideas which hopefully help other people to set up or improve their own workshops/lectures.

-Who is this document for?
+**Who is this document for?**

 Only if you’re giving workshops, planning to give workshops, or have too much time on your hands .